MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 #### Step 2: Update Settings in Admin View for Mobile Application

-1. Login to your Microsoft Community Training portal and [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)
+1. Login to your Community Training portal and [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)

 2. Click on **Settings** option from the left navigation panel and navigate to **Mobile Application** section.